Birthing Life T'ai-Chi

 and via Zoom

-Students then learn the T'ai-Chi form, a series of martial moves that the class can practice together as a group.
-Each move is expressive of an animal, such as “snake creeps down” or “repulsing the monkey.”
+Students then learn the T’ai-Chi form, a series of martial movements based on Yang- style T’ai-Chi in 37 Postures by Master Cheng Man-Ch’ing.
+Many movements are expressive of an animal, such as “snake creeps down” or “repulsing the monkey.”
 Since the power of a strike, block, or kick is supported by chi, their effectiveness is not dependent on physical strength.
-Advanced classes also incorporate push-hands—slow-moving, dance-like sparring with a partner.